akashmalbari/REST-API/README.md

-# Basic REST-API for CURD Operations using NodeJS
+# Basic REST-API for CRUD Operations using NodeJS

 Areas Touched:
 GET, POST, PUT and DELETE